-19.3.2 Where Southampton City Council and the Promoter(s) consider that the issues involved in the dispute are relatively straightforward, the matter will be referred to impartial members of the regional SEHAUC (that is those not representing parties directly involved in the dispute) for review.
-That review should take place within a reasonable period of time from the date of referral by Southampton City Council will accept the result as binding.
+19.2.2 Where Southampton City Council and the Promoter(s) consider that the issues involved in the dispute are relatively straightforward, the matter will be referred to impartial members of the regional SEHAUC (that is those not representing parties directly involved in the dispute) for review.
+That review should take place within ten days from the date of referral by either party.
+Both parties will accept the result as binding.